the-turing-way/the-turing-way/book/website/communication/lay-summaries.md

 This can aid collaboration within research groups that have a mix of specialists and other stakeholders in the same team.

 More recently, lay summaries are becoming a requirement from academic journals as part of the submission of a research article.
-However, writing lay summaries is a specific form of writing and requires training, or at least careful thought, to be able to adapt your scientific abstract and other such writing in this way.
+However, writing lay summaries is a specific form of writing and requires training, or at least careful thought, to be able to adapt your scientific writing.

 (cm-lay-summaries-what)=
 ## What is a Lay Summary?